qMRLab/mooc/5 B0 Mapping/4 Advanced B0 Mapping Methods/02-MultiEcho.md

     template: Eq. %s
 ---

 Multi-echo field mapping (three or more echoes) makes use of more echo times than the dual-echo standard field map.
 With more time points, the field maps can be expected to be more accurate.
-All benefits and pitfalls of section 4.2 apply in multi-echo field mapping, with the added criteria that the later echoes should have enough signal to provide a benefit to the technique.
-As seen in section 4.2, the phase generally evolves linearly with respect to time.
+All [benefits and pitfalls of dual echo _B_{sub}`0`](#b0DualEchoBenPit) mapping apply in multi-echo field mapping, with the added criteria that the later echoes should have enough signal to provide a benefit to the technique.
+As seen in the [dual echo B0 mapping section](#b0DualEcho), the phase generally evolves linearly with respect to time.
 Another way to look at _B_{sub}`0` field mapping is realizing that we are looking for how much the phase changes per unit time (i.e.: the slope).

 ```{math}
 :label: b0Eq9